FrostyX/infra-docs/fedorawebsites.rst

       f) Add EC2 AMI IDs for GA.
 All IDs now are in the globalvar.py file.
          We get all data from there, even the redirect path to trac the AMI IDs.
+         We now also have a script which is useful to get all the AMI IDs uploaded with fedimg.
+Execute it to get the latest uploads, but don't run the script too early, as new builds are added constantly. fedora-web git:(fXX) python ~/fedora-web/tools/get_ami.py

       g) Add CHECKSUM files also to http://spins.fedoraproject.org in static/checksums.
 Verify the paths are correct in data/content/verify.html.
-         (see point e) to query them on bapp01).
+         (see point e) to query them on sundries01).
 Same for labs.fpo and arm.fpo.

       h) Remove static/checksums/Fedora-XX-Beta* in all websites.